diogouchoas/searchlight/docs/guides/pod-alerts/pod-status.md

 ---
 title: Pod Status
 menu:
-  product_searchlight_6.0.0-alpha.0:
+  product_searchlight_6.0.0-rc.0:
     identifier: pod-pod-status
     name: Pod Status
     parent: pod-alert
     weight: 30
 product_name: searchlight
-menu_name: product_searchlight_6.0.0-alpha.0
+menu_name: product_searchlight_6.0.0-rc.0
 section_menu_id: guides
 ---

 > New to Searchlight?
 Please start [here](/docs/concepts/README.md).

-# Check pod_status
+# Check pod-status

-Check command `pod_status` is used to check status of Kubernetes pods.
+Check command `pod-status` is used to check status of Kubernetes pods.
 Returns OK if `status.phase` of a pod is `Succeeded` or `Running`, otherwise, returns Critical.

 ## Spec
-`pod_status` check command has no variables.
+`pod-status` check command has no variables.
 Execution of this command can result in following states:

 - OK
 - Critical